Antelope Creek phase: Houses and settlements

-Although some Antelope Creek people lived in the multi-family dwellings, more often they clustered in hamlets of individual homes with a population of not more than eight families.
+Although some Antelope Creek people lived in the multifamily dwellings, more often they clustered in hamlets of individual homes with a population of not more than eight families.
 Between hamlets were isolated farmsteads of one or two houses.
 Most dwellings were located on terraces above the Canadian River or near a spring-fed stream or tributary.
 The population in some areas was dense.
-The five-mile long Buried City complex on Wolf Creek has more than 100 dwellings capable of housing 15 to 20 people each.
+The five-mile-long Buried City complex on Wolf Creek has more than 100 dwellings capable of housing 15 to 20 people each.
 The dwellings are spaced about 100 yards from each other, thus resembling the settlement pattern of an American suburb with houses on large lots.
 If all these dwellings were occupied at the same time, the population may have been 2,000.
-Along 50 miles of the Canadian River were more than 300 multi-family dwellings with a population that may have exceeded 10,000.
-The total population of the Texas Panhandle during the Antelope Creek Phase may have amounted to as many as 30,000.
+Along 50 miles of the Canadian River were more than 300 multifamily dwellings with a population that may have exceeded 10,000.
+The total population of the Texas Panhandle during the Antelope Creek phase may have totaled as many as 30,000.
 Water can be scarce on the Great Plains, but beneath the surface is the Ogallala Aquifer.
-The water of the Canadian River is salty, so the Antelope Creek people often lived where streams had cut 100 to 200 feet deep into the caprock and springs and small spring-fed watercourses were abundant and reliable.
+The water of the Canadian River is salty, so the Antelope Creek people often lived where streams had cut 100 to 200 feet deep into the caprock.
+Springs and small, spring-fed watercourses tapping into the aquifer were abundant and reliable.
 Timber for building and fuel was found in these valleys and canyons.